Zeta invariants of Morse forms: The switch of the order of integration

 \section{The switch of the order of integration}

 The proof of \Cref{t: Z_pm} is given in this section.
 Let $\SS$ be the Schwartz space on $\R$.
-Recall that the space of tempered distributions is the continuous dual space $\SS'$, with the topology of uniform convergence on bounded sets.
+Recall that the space of tempered distributions is the continuous dual space $\SS'$, with the strong topology.
 Suppose first that~\eqref{Z_mu switching integrals} is used as definition of $Z_\mu$.
-By \Cref{t: zeta(1 z)}, the expression~\eqref{Z_mu switching integrals} defines a tempered distribution $Z_\mu$ for $\mu\gg0$.
+By \Cref{t: zeta(1 z),t: zeta_sm/la(1 z)}, the expression~\eqref{Z_mu switching integrals} defines a tempered distribution $Z_\mu$ for $\mu\gg0$.
 Moreover, using also the formula of the inverse Fourier transform, we get, for $f\in\SS$,

 as $\mu\to+\infty$, uniformly on $\nu$.
 For every $C>0$, this convergence is also uniform on $f\in\SS$ with $|\hat f(\nu)|,|\nu^2\hat f(\nu)|\le C$.
 So $Z_\mu\to\bfz\delta_0$ in $\SS'$ as $\mu\to+\infty$.
 To get \Cref{t: Z_pm}, it only remains to prove the following.